Welcome to the latest edition of Purcell’s Weekly Highlights!

 Last year, Purcell student Rowena (Year 11) was one of 6 national winners in the 2020 BBC Young Composer Competition – a triumph that she shares with alumna Jasmine Morris.
 This week, on Wednesday 24th March, she met her mentor Dobrinka Tabakova and learned what her commission will be!
 Rowena will be composing a new piece for the BBC Concert Orchestra based upon the theme of ‘New Beginnings’ which will be performed at the 2021 Proms.
 Heartfelt congratulations to Rowena.
 We cannot wait to hear what you create.

-News of Purcell students taking up places in the National Youth Orchestra 2021 continues to come in, and we were delighted to hear this week that French horn player Alex (Year 9) is also joining the 2021 intake.
-Alex will also be spending the Easter weekend with the NCO’s (National Children’s Orchestra) main orchestra, taking in masterclasses with the London Symphony Orchestra Horn players.
+We were delighted to hear this week that French horn player Alex (Year 9) is joining the 2021 National Children’s Orchestra 2021 intake.
+Alex will be spending the Easter weekend with the NCO’s (National Children’s Orchestra) main orchestra, taking in masterclasses with the London Symphony Orchestra Horn players.
 Our congratulations to Alex!

 2021 Mill Cup